dj3c1t/sourceml/docs/upgrade.md

 ## Upgrade from version 2 to version 3

-You can follow the steps for the version 3, to uprade from version 2 to version 3, with few differences.

-There is no **.env** file in Sourceml 2.
+If your installation is a version 2 of Sourceml, you can follow the steps above, but with few differences.
+In Sourceml 2 there is no **.env** file.
 And there is no theme mechanism.

 ### Edit the .env file